The PALM Initiative

 The AIM Center has also been asked to provide guidelines that publishers and developers can use when creating accessible digital instructional learning materials.
 A DRAFT document, Accessible Digital Learning Materials—Publisher/Developer Best Practices Guidelines has been posted.

-Resources for Making the Case: Your PALM Toolkit
+Making the Case: PALM Resources

 The following resources are "ready to go," or you may customize them to fit your needs.